sipeed/TangMega-138K-example/cam_dvi/readme.md

 ## LEDs & button

 This demo uses 4 LEDs to indicate status
-You need a PMOD_LED module to get the indicator LEDs, just plug the module into the outer connector.
+You need a PMOD_LED module to get the indicator LEDs, just plug the module into the **LEFT** connector near the board edge.
 Here are the details for LEDs:(LED0 is on the far right)
 | LEDs      | Description                     | Expected situation|
 | ----------| --------------------------------|-------------------|